qdm12/gluetun-wiki/faq/firewall.md

 ## Implementation details

-For now the firewall uses `iptables` and `ip6tables` (or `iptables-nft` and `ip6tables-nft`) which are called using custom Go code using a subshell.
+The firewall for now uses `iptables` (`iptables-nft` preferred, and falls back on `iptables-legacy`) and `ip6tables` (`ip6tables-nft` preferred, and falls back on `ip6tables-legacy`), which are called using Go custom Go code using a subshell.
 Most of this code resides in the `internal/firewall` package.